 To put it another way, when you are balanced in your perspective, you have the highest probability of resilience, adaptability, leadership capacities, and an ability to take action – and I’m talking about fore-sighted pro-action here, not hind-sighted reaction.

-Your mental wellbeing is also enhanced to the degree that you can see both sides of an event.
+Your mental health and wellbeing is also enhanced to the degree that you can see both sides of an event.

 I’m certain that if you live in alignment – congruent with what you value most – you will tend to be the most objective, most resilient, most adaptable, most spontaneous, and most inspired.
 It’s also when you solve many of our mental health issues.